kilroybot/kilroy/docs/docs/example.md

 Then, you need to create a Discord bot and obtain its token.
 You can do it [here](https://discord.com/developers/applications).

-You also need to find a channel in some Discord server, which you want to use for training.
+You also need to find two channels in some Discord server, one for user messages and one for bot messages.
+It can be the same channel, if you want it that way.

-Paste the bot token and channel ID into appropriate entries in the `.env` file.
+Paste the bot token and channel IDs into appropriate entries in the `.env` file.

 You also need to install Docker and Docker Compose.
 You can get them [here](https://docs.docker.com/get-docker).